fico7489/laravel-revisionable-upgrade/README.md

 *If you provide $newValue method will only look for changes where key/field is changed to this value *If you provide $oldValue method will only look for changes where key/field is changed from this value

-We don't need create and delete methods for **dates** because information about this is stored in created_at and deleted_at.
+We don't need to create and delete methods for **dates** because information about this is stored in created_at and deleted_at.
-We don't need create and delete methods for **revisions** and **users** because only model can be created or deleted once.
+We don't need to create and delete methods for **revisions** and **users** because only model can be created or deleted once.

 # Why this package is usefull ?
-You don't need to add foreign keys (e.g. author_id, created_user_id etc.) to your tables to connect user that edited, deleted or updated this model.
-You even don't need to use and package beacuse if you already using venturecraft revisionable all informations that you need are already stored in revisions table.
+You don't need to add foreign keys (e.g. author_id, created_user_id etc.) to your tables to connect users that edited, deleted or updated this model.
+You even don't need to use and package beacause if you are already using venturecraft revisionable all information that you need are already stored in revisions table.

 # Improtant notes
 Models where you want use this package must use created_at timestamp